 Lightweight Muslin Blanket

 A muslin blanket is one of those items that earns its place in the bag ten times over.
-It is light enough that it adds essentially no weight or bulk, and it serves so many purposes throughout a Disney day — a stroller nap cover, a shade layer, a comfort item during a fussy moment, a temperature buffer in the air-conditioned restaurants and rides that can get surprisingly cold even in Florida summer heat.
+It is light enough that it adds essentially no weight or bulk, and it serves so many purposes throughout a Disney day — a stroller nap cover, a shade layer, a comfort item during a fussy moment, and a temperature buffer in the air-conditioned restaurants and rides that can get surprisingly cold even in Florida summer heat.

 Wet Bag

 The wet bag is the unsung hero of toddler travel and it belongs in every Disney park bag without exception.
-Accidents happen.
-Splash pads happen.
-Unexpected rain happens.
 A wet bag means that wet or soiled clothing goes somewhere contained and separate from everything else in your bag, which makes a genuinely unpleasant situation so much more manageable.
+Get a good one, keep it accessible in your bag, and you will be glad every single time you need it.

 Sunscreen — Including a Stick

 The Florida sun is serious, and reapplying sunscreen on a moving, easily distracted toddler in the middle of a theme park is a real logistical challenge.
-The combination of a spray or lotion sunscreen for initial application and a sunscreen stick for quick, mess-free touch-ups throughout the day is genuinely the best system we have found.
+The combination of a lotion sunscreen for initial application and a sunscreen stick for quick, mess-free touch-ups throughout the day is the best system we have found.

-Familiar Sleep Setup — Newton Deluxe
+High-Quality Sleep Setup — Newton Deluxe

 A Few Final Notes Before You Go